Josh Stinson: Baltimore Orioles

 On April 4, 2013, the Baltimore Orioles claimed Stinson off waivers, and optioned him to the Triple-A Norfolk Tides.
-He was recalled from the Class A Frederick Keys on April 24 to start against the Toronto Blue Jays.
+He was recalled from the Single-A Frederick Keys on April 24 to start against the Toronto Blue Jays.
 He was optioned to Norfolk after the game.

 Stinson was recalled from Norfolk by the Orioles on August 17, 2013, and optioned back to Norfolk on August 19.
 He was recalled again on September 3 after the major league rosters expanded.

 Stinson was outrighted to Triple-A Norfolk on May 1, 2014.
 He was added to the roster again on June 9.
-He was designated for assignment on June 17.
+Stinson was designated for assignment by Baltimore on June 17.
+He cleared waivers and was sent outright to Norfolk on June 21.
 Stinson elected free agency in October 2014.

 Kia Tigers

-Stinson signed a minor league deal with the Pittsburgh Pirates on October 23, 2014 but on December 29, 2014 he signed a one-year deal with the Kia Tigers of the KBO League.
+Stinson signed a minor league deal with the Pittsburgh Pirates on October 23, 2014 but on December 29, he signed a one-year contract with the Kia Tigers of the KBO League.